 of Sinti and Roma puts the figure at half a million.

-The oldest public park in Berlin is a favored
+The Großer Tiergarten The oldest public park in Berlin is a favored destination of both locals and visitors who enjoy open green spaces. |

 However, there's more to see in the Tiergarten than just trees and flowers.
 The park is still home to the Berlin Zoo, completely restored and occupying the southwest corner of the Tiergarten.
 Guests to the park can also visit The Victory Column (Siegessäule).
 Not far north from the Victory Column you'll find the Schloss Bellevue or Bellevue Palace.
 Another eye catcher in the Tiergarten is the Haus der Kulturen der Welt (House of World Cultures).
 Lastly,